pwsmith/htmlex/README.md

 1. Fork or clone the repo, or downloads the files as ZIP.
 2. `linguistic-examples.css` should then be placed in an appropriate place in the directory you are writing in.
 3. Call the file from your html document using `<link rel="stylesheet" href="PATH/TO/DIRECTORY/linguistic-examples.css">` using the appropriate path according to where you placed the file.
-4. Use the appropriate containers within the your html document.
+4. Use the appropriate containers according to the instructions below within the your html document.

 ## Single line examples